 Well, this smart material is certainly beautiful; and a firm favourite at SFXC HQ.
 As a living protein, it is very sensitive to temperature changes.
 It is neither liquid nor solid, with the ability to transition through several states.
 Before heat is applied, Liquid Crystal is cloudy in colour.
-But once it has reached its activation temperature, its magically transforms through a rainbow of vibrant colours like blue, red and green.
+But once it has reached its activation temperature, it magically transforms through a rainbow of vibrant colours like blue, red and green.
 Each colour indicates a temperature within a range of +/- 0.5 degrees or less.

 The two most common types of Thermochromic Liquid Crystal (TLC):

 Liquid Crystal has a Chiral (twisted) molecular structure.
 The layers are arranged like that of a solid in very organised, parallel layers.
 Yet at the same time, LC has the flowing properties of a liquid.

 During manufacturing, Liquid Crystalline must be protected by microencapsulation, which helps to maintain its Thermochromic properties.
 These capsules are mixed with polymers and other substances to create a stable and incredibly versatile product.
 This process produces an 'aqueous slurry'.
 As such, any carrier fluids used with TLCs must be aqueous.
 Essentially, TLCs are oils with a consistency between a thick paste and an oil.

 The result is a gradient of shades of red, green then blue between 24°C and 29°C. Depending how white light is reflected will change what colours are visible.
 Brighter light means the colour will be more intense.
 When the temperature is below or above its activation level, it will appear colourless.